 When committing changes to an application, developers can select the user stories that are covered in that specific revision.
 This information is then stored with the revision and held in Team Server for future use in audit processes.
 This helps in the testing process.

 User stories can be synchronized with ATS, wherein testers can build specific functional tests cases against each user story.
 This process enables teams to automate functional testing within the CI/CD pipeline.
-For details on how to do this, see How to Link Test Cases & Test Suites to User Stories in the Mendix documentation.
+For details on how to do this, see How to Link Test Cases & Test Suites to User Stories in the ATS Guide.

 For more information on the traceability of changes to application models against the requirements captured in user stories, see the section How Do I Cross-Reference User Stories and Application Change Commits? in Version Control and Multi-User Development.